tytydraco/yessleep/out/People_Are_Removing_Things_From_Their_Bodies.md

 “What the fuck is going on” I muttered to myself, hoping not to find out.
 A cracking sound from the kitchen stopped the bickering for only a second before the yells of horror began.
 Though it came from behind a closed door, I knew very well it was the sound of cracking bone.

 I stumbled to the entrance of the restaurant.
 I stepped out into the dying rain, glancing at a homeless man lying on his side under an awning.
-His eyes stared wide ahead at nothing and a wide, toothy smile was on his face.
+His eyes stared ahead at nothing, though he had a wide, toothy smile was on his face.
 His right hand was splitting open his belly with a broken beer bottle, and his left hand was plucking out jiggling innards from the open wound.
 His aimless eyes wandered slowly to mine, and he spoke with a raspy breath that would be one of his last.

 “I…I almost have it.
 I alm-most have it”